-Sign up for the newsletter and receive the first book in the series (Ghosts of Tsavo), the prequel novella (That Night in Lagos) and a beginner’s guide to African supernatural beings for FREE!
+Sign up for the newsletter and receive the first book in the series (Ghosts of Tsavo), the prequel novella (That Night in Lagos), a photo album of Victorian Nairobi, and a beginner’s guide to African supernatural beings for FREE!

 Leave ratings on Amazon for one of the first four books in this series, and I’ll give you a free short story for each review.
 Just send me an email or write a comment on this site letting me know.

 So many ways, so little time, so choose the one that works for you: